jamiesutanto/jamiesutanto.archive.github.io/content/posts/1-2 Life is a Stacked Deck (feat. Hadestown).md

 > - Orpheus (from *If It's True*)

 # Lesson
+- We live in the 'rigged' game of life.
+Once you notice it you can try to change it!
 - Trust is the foundation and true test of every relationship!
 - Make dedicated time for your creative work!
 Don't let it consume all your attention.
 - Learn and tell each other your needs it makes all the difference.
-- Interrogate the 'fixed game' rather than just living in it!
 # Hades Town
 Today was our second attempt to watch *Hadestown*!
 We missed our actual session (the joys of late Calendar reminders....).
 So made an extra effort to remember it this time around!